-Mountain Sunrise Academy is a new, free K-6 public Waldorf charter school that opened in 2020 and will be adding 7th grade next year and 8th grade the subsequent year.
-We are located along the north side of Utah Lake in Saratoga Springs.
+Mountain Sunrise Academy is a new, free public K-7 Waldorf charter school that opened in 2020 and will be adding 8th grade next year.
+We are located along the north side of Utah Lake on the border of Lehi and Saratoga Springs.

-Mountain Sunrise Academy is working towards accreditation as a Public Waldorf Charter School through the Alliance for Public Waldorf Education and is adhering to best practices for public Waldorf Charters including following the principles and pedagogy of Waldorf Education.Check out our new building
+Mountain Sunrise Academy is a member of the Alliance for Public Waldorf Education and is adhering to best practices for public Waldorf Charters including following the principles and pedagogy of Waldorf Education.Check out our new building

 Waldorf education is based on the educational philosophy of founder, Dr. Rudolf Steiner.
 This pedagogy strives to develop students’ intellectual, artistic, and practical skills in an integrated and holistic manner.

 Waldorf Education uses a developmental model that follows 3 distinct stages from ages 0-7, 7-14, and 14-21.
 Through the use of Waldorf methodology, children’s cognitive development and their natural love of learning are nourished by incorporating the unique developmental stages each child experiences into the curriculum and instruction.

 The Waldorf developmental model engages the child in a healthy developmental and psychological way, which leads to children thriving intellectually, emotionally, socially, and physically.